Commute Times from Top Simcoe Neighbourhoods

 Why Barrie?

-Fast-growing.
-Family-friendly.
-Two GO Train stations.
-Great for hybrid or full-time city commuters.
+Fast-growing, family-friendly, with two GO Train stations.
+Strong option for hybrid or full-time city commuters.

 Commute to Toronto (Union Station):

-• GO Train: 100 mins from Barrie South or Allandale Waterfront
+• GO Train: Approximately 100 minutes from Barrie South or Allandale Waterfront

-Best for: Buyers who want space, schools, and city access.
+Best for: Buyers who want space, schools, and access to the city.

 Innisfil